Python is an interpreted, high-level and general-purpose, dynamically typed programming language

 i += 1

-statement we can stop the loop even if the while condition is trueWith the continue statement we can stop the current iteration, and continue with the next.
+break statement we can stop the loop even if the while condition is trueWith the continue statement we can stop the current iteration, and continue with the next.

 A for loop is used for iterating over a sequence (that is either a list, a tuple, a dictionary, a set, or a string).